-Sophia turned around and I imagine Chatty must have been surprised to hear someone’s name was a high-pitched yelp.
-You and I know her name is Sophia, clearly, but Sophia herself was having a hard time articulating it due to the fact that the woman…
+Sophia turned around and surprised Chatty when her reply was not her name, but a high-pitched yelp.
+Obviously, her name wasn’t “AUGH” but she was having a hard time articulating it due to the fact that the woman…

 Well, she was no longer a woman.

-Chatty had transformed into a… how shall I describe this?
-A short cartoonish blue ghostly blob with no defining features beyond beady black eyes and ghostly stumps for arms.
+Chatty had transformed into a short cartoonish blue ghostly blob with no defining features beyond beady black eyes and ghostly stumps for arms.

-Thankfully, Chatty wasn’t too overly concerned by Sophia’s terrified expression, the poor dear wholly pressed against the opposite seat rest.
+Thankfully, Chatty wasn’t too overly concerned by Sophia’s terrified expression, the young woman wholly pressed against the opposite seat rest.

 “I’m Isabelle,” Chatty Isabelle continued, resting her arms on Sophia’s backrest.
 “It’s nice to meet you!
 This your first time, too?”